yiihann/cal-housing-recommendation/README.md

 ## **Overview**
 This project explores housing affordability in California by combining **predictive modeling** and **optimization techniques**.
 The goal is to identify actionable solutions to address housing affordability challenges using real-world data and advanced analytical methods.

-This work is part of the IEOR 240 Optimization Course at UC Berkeley and highlights the application of optimization in housing-related decision-making.
+This work is part of the IEOR 240 Optimization Course and 242A Machine Learning Course at UC Berkeley and highlights the application of optimization in housing-related decision-making.

 ---